robweber/trash-panda/README.md

 In the Dashboards menu you can find a link to the Issues dashboard.
 This page shows all services that currently are in either a warning or critical state.

-### Tags
+### Host and Service Tags

-Tags can be configured for both hosts and services to group related devices.
-Host Tags will show all tags assigned to hosts while services tags show all tags assigned to services.
+Tags can be configured for both hosts and services to group related entities.
+Host Tags will show all tags assigned to hosts while service tags show all tags assigned to services.
 Tags will also be shown on the Host Status page for each device.
 [Tags](#tags) must be defined prior to being used.

 ### Performance Data